 “We are unsure about what to do with our personal guarantee, can you help?”

 This page has been written with the hard-suffering director in mind who is desperately trying to run his/her business but appears to be thwarted at every twist and turn by banks and suppliers who are intent on doing away with the limited liability status of the company.
-These suppliers and banks have one aim; to make the director personally liable if the company fails.
-Of course, if you are considering a creditor voluntary liquidation, personal guarantees take on a more serious tone.
+This page will cover some of the fundamental issues surrounding personal guarantees.

 Keep in mind that most personal guarantees are written so that the company does not have to liquidate to be ‘called in’, but may only be in arrears, or may have had a CCJ against the company and even simply not followed terms & conditions.
 Whatever the reason you must act quickly so seek specialist personal guarantee advice sooner rather than later if your company is insolvent or in financial difficulty.